 Lacquer Products & Silk Lanterns

-Vietnamese artists have an unrivaled reputation in Asia for producing high-quality lacquer products with reasonable price.
+Vietnamese artists have an unrivaled reputation in Asia for producing high-quality lacquer products at reasonable prices.
 Beautiful Vietnamese silk lanterns are a wonderful way to decorate a home.
 Both can be found in Hoi An.

 Art Paintings

-Oil and lacquer paintings are beautiful and cost only a fraction of what you are going to pay for the same quality art painting in any other countries.
-Local galleries in tourist cities usually have inexpensive and delicate master painting in display and for sale.
+Oil and lacquer paintings are beautiful and cost only a fraction of what you are going to pay for the same quality art painting in any other country.
+Local galleries in tourist cities usually have inexpensive and delicate master paintings on display and for sale.

 Other souvenirs recommended to buy are home decorative items, jewelry, and stylish silk garments.
 Please turn to our responsible Vietnam tour guide before you shop, who will offer useful travel tips and possibly escort you when you are shopping.